uozuAho/note_searcher/readme.md

   code, except for ui.
 Provide a fake UI that allows inspection for testing purposes.
     - DONE: remove dependency on vscode import
-    - manual test all features mentioned in main.ts
+    - DONE: manual test all features mentioned in main.ts
-    - pass first test
+    - DONE: pass first test
+    - add test for file deleted case below
 - handle file deleted
     - links to/from
     - dead links